7 Pro Tips for Context Switching Without Losing Momentum

 Take a few hours in the morning and block off time with the specific context you want to work on.
 This may seem contradictory to “Make yourself Available”.
 It’s not.
 There are enough hours in the day (seriously, there are…even as you’re thinking right now that there isn’t and this guy is an idiot.
 I promise you.
-There are enough).
+There are enough if used effectively).

 Changing projects can be a pain, and sometimes there’s just no avoiding it.
 It helps to center your focus instead of feeling overwhelmed and inadequate when juggling projects.

 How do you handle stresses like this on the job?
-Drop us a comment, we’re always trying to learn better methods for producing at a high level.
+Tell us on Twitter!
+We’re always trying to learn better methods for producing at a high level.